corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 If a you want to customize mocks, you have two options:

 * Access the service mock via the flow produced by the `createFlow` function and add your custom mocking to the mock object.
-* Create their own mock object and replace the default mocks created by the `FlowMockHelper` class.
-This option is achieved by using the `overrideDefaultInjectableMock` function described in the next section.
+* Create your own mock object and replace the default mocks created by the `FlowMockHelper` class.
+You can do this by using the `overrideDefaultInjectableMock` function described in the next section.

 Sample usage:
 ``` Kotlin